WHAT IS PARTICIPATORY PHOTOGRAPHY?

 People of all ages are familiar with photography and enjoy photographic activities.

 Photography conquers language barriers.

 Cultural and Arts Education: Photography is a creative way of expression.
 In participatory photo projects, participants learn the technical and artistic basics of photography and how to tell stories with pictures.

-Community Work and Urbanism: Members of a community, for example the residents of a city district or a marginalized social group, are experts for their own living environment and experiences.
+Community Work: Members of a community, for example the residents of a city district or a marginalized social group, are experts for their own living environment and experiences.
 With participatory photography, people tell their own stories in their own voices in order to share knowledge or to raise awareness for the issues that matter to them.